Mosque in Sendling

-The Mosque in Sendling, Munich, Germany, is situated on Schanzenbachstraße.
-The mosque has existed there since 1989 as an Islamic prayer house mainly for Turkish Muslims.
+The Mosque in Sendling is a mosque located on Schanzenbachstraße, in Munich, Bavaria, Germany.
+The mosque was completed in 1989 as an Islamic prayer house mainly for Turkish Muslims.

 Name and organisation

-The official Turkish name of the mosque is Diyanet İşleri Türk İslam Merkezi, or "German Turkish-Islamic Center for the Institute for Religion".
-This is shortened to DITIM, and is also designated to the mosque association, to which 42 members and their families belong.
+The official name of the mosque is the German Turkish-Islamic Center for the Institute for Religion (Diyanet İşleri Türk İslam Merkezi; abbreviated as DITIM), and is also designated to the mosque association, to which 42 members and their families belong.
 The association is linked to the federation Diyanet İşleri Türk İslam Birliği (DITIB), and stands under the supervision of the Turkish president for Religious Affairs Diyanet İşleri Bakanlığı.

 DITIB also selects the imam of the mosque, who usually speaks little German and is a civil servant of the Turkish state.

 DITIB also operates two other mosques in Munich, in Passing, and Allach.
 The Schanzenbachstraße Mosque is the biggest of the three mosques in Munich, and is laid out for approximately 130 visitors.
 This has proved in practice untenable, as at peak times, up to 700 visitors come to pray.